Prospect with Precision in Senior Living – Innovation Through Marketing Automation

 Before investing in a marketing automation platform, make sure your community’s current CRM can be integrated.

 ProTip: Communities should make sure both sales and business processes are aligned before investing in a CRM and marketing automation solution.
-That way when leads are captured and prioritized, sales teams can act on the opportunity, to convert a prospective resident into a bona fide one.
+That way when leads are captured and prioritized, sales teams can act on the opportunity to convert a prospective resident.

 5. Email Campaigns – When a prospect clicks on a CTA and fills out the subsequent form, your CRM will sort them (based on what content they interacted with and where they lie in the funnel) to the appropriate email campaign.
 Email has the power to nurture leads, by building trust with personalized content that feels customized and catered to your audience.Your senior living marketing team can glean useful insights from the data it receives from email campaigns.
 Be sure to enable the proper workflows, so email inquiries are addressed in an appropriate amount of time to maximize occupancy potential.
 Continually test different elements (subject headlines, body copy, use of visuals) to track what makes the most impact with your prospective residents and ACI.

-There are a ton of ways to leverage and integrate your marketing automation investment.
-The good news: On average, only 49% of companies currently have marketing automation.
-So, if your community hasn’t made the investment, 2018 is your year to add it into your resident acquisition mix.
+On average, only 49% of companies currently have marketing automation.
+So, if your community hasn’t made the investment, now is the time to add it into your resident acquisition mix.

-Has your community already integrated marketing automation, or is it beginning the process?
+Has your community already integrated marketing automation, or just beginning the process?
 Even communities that have established marketing automation programs have difficulty slicing through a myriad of data.
 Our guide will address that, and other challenges facing today’s senior living marketers.

-In the final installment of our series of 5 senior living marketing ideas for 2018, our team discusses using analytics to market your community’s experience to share what it’s like to live there.
+In the final installment of our series of 5 senior living marketing ideas, our team discusses using analytics to market your community’s experience to share what it’s like to live there.
 We want to help your team surpass its resident acquisition goals.
-If your team has a question about marketing automation integration or anything else before our next installment, contact us.
+If a question about marketing automation or any related question arises, contact us.